Global Hydro Power Demand

-In industrialised countries, upgrading or redeveloping existing plants will deliver additional benefits and efficiency and mitigate the limiting factors of large-scale hydropower production.
+There is new growth expected in both underdeveloped countries and industrialized countries, where upgrading or redeveloping existing plants will deliver additional benefits and efficiency and will mitigate the limiting factors of large-scale hydropower production.

 Hydropower is being produced mostly by large generating plants; however, the environmental impact and bad press experienced by those plants in recent years will make it difficult for developers to build new large dams.

-One area of growth will be the increase of pumped storage systems used in existing plant sites for electrical energy storage (―EES).
-According to Pike Research, the EES market was projected to grow from $329 million in 2008 to $4.1 billion by 2018.
+One area of growth will be the increase of pumped storage systems used in existing plant sites for electrical energy storage (EES).
+According to Pike Research, the EES market grew from $329 million in 2008 to $4.1 billion by 2018.

-- Installation of new energy storage and recovery systems
+- Energy storage and recovery systems